-Spaghetti squash, like many winter squashes, is a great thing to keep in your pantry, because it lasts for a month or more at room temperature!
+Spaghetti squash, like butternut squash and many other winter vegetables is a great thing to keep in your pantry, because it lasts for a month or more at room temperature!
 This is when it’s raw, before cutting or cooking.
 It needs to be refrigerated once cut and/or cooked.

 Once cooked, spaghetti squash will last 5-7 days in the refrigerator, which makes it great for meal prep since you can serve it so many different ways!

-If you want a simple side, this Instant Pot Spaghetti Squash recipe is also great simply tossed with a little butter or heart-healthy olive oil and seasoned with salt and pepper.
+If you don’t have time to cook and you want a simple side, this Instant Pot Spaghetti Squash recipe is also great simply tossed with a little butter or heart-healthy olive oil and seasoned with salt and pepper.
 I like to add a little bit of garlic powder or minced garlic too, for added flavor!

-If you liked this recipe, check out these healthy recipes too!:
+If you liked this recipe and want to add more veggies to your mane, check out these healthy recipes: